The Mahabharata, Book 05

 We in search of fruit and fuel to this lonesome forest came,

-As I hewed the gnarléd branches, cruel anguish filled my brain,
+As I hewed the gnarléd branches, cruel anguish filled

 And I laid me on the greensward with a throbbing piercing pain,